wstrinz/cogibara/README.md

 `Cogibara::dispatcher.config_from_yaml(YAML.load_file('./some_file.yml'))`

-See here for an example which will set help you set up all of the built-in modules: https://gist.github.com/wstrinz/5666591
+See here for an example which will help you set up all of the built-in modules: https://gist.github.com/wstrinz/5666591

 ### Runtime Configuration